-After a consideration of this valuation, our board of directors determined the fair market value of our common stock to be \$1.63 per share for each of the grants issued in March and April of 2015 and granted stock options with an exercise price of \$1.63 per share on each of these dates.
+After a consideration of this valuation, our board of directors determined the fair market value of our common stock to be \$9.37 per share for each of the grants issued in March and April of 2015 and granted stock options with an exercise price of \$9.37 per share on each of these dates.
 This is the same fair value per share we used for financial reporting purposes.
-In connection with each such determination, our board of directors determined that there were no material changes in our business since January 31, 2015, or in the assumptions upon which the January 31, 2014 valuation was based that affected the fair value of our common stock.
+In connection with each such determination, our board of directors determined that there were no material changes in our business since January 31, 2015, or in the assumptions upon which the January 31, 2015 valuation was based that affected the fair value of our common stock.

 July 2015 Grants.
 We obtained an independent third-party valuation of our common stock as of June 30, 2015.
 Given our continued growth and improving operational metrics as well as our plans to pursue an IPO, the valuation as of June 30, 2015 was determined using the hybrid method.
-This PWERM was calculated assuming a 60% probability of an initial public offering within one year, a 20% probability of an initial public offering in two years, a 10% probability of a sale in approximately two years and a 10% probability of our continuing as a private company.
+This method uses a PWERM that was calculated assuming a 60% probability of an initial public offering within six months, a 20% probability of an initial public offering in one year, a 10% probability of a sale in approximately one year and a 10% probability of our continuing as a private company.
 For each scenario of the PWERM, a total equity value was determined by using a combination of income and market approaches.
-Total equity value under the income approach was estimated based on the present value of our future cash flows and a revenue multiple for the terminal value that was determined based upon a guideline public company analysis considering companies of relative size, growth and profitability.
+Total equity value under the income approach was estimated based on the present value of our future cash flows and a revenue multiple for the terminal value that was determined based upon a guideline public company analysis considering companies of relative size, growth and profitability at that future date.
 Total equity value under the market approach was estimated based on the application of market multiples to our last-twelve-months and forward-looking revenues, each of which was weighted at 50%.
+The equity values determined were allocated to the common stock under each PWERM scenario.
 Finally, the probability weighted indication for the common stock was then discounted for lack of marketability by 15%.
 For the purposes of the PWERM, we estimated an IPO date of between November 30, 2015 and June 30, 2016 and used a risk adjusted discount rate of 21%.

-After a consideration of this valuation, our board of directors determined the fair value of our common stock to be \$2.37 per share as of June 30, 2015 and granted stock options with an exercise price of \$2.37 per share in July 2015.
+After a consideration of this valuation, our board of directors determined the fair value of our common stock to be \$13.63 per share as of June 30, 2015 and granted stock options with an exercise price of \$13.63 per share in July 2015.
 This is the same fair value per share we used for financial reporting purposes.
 The increase in the value from the prior valuation principally reflected our business outlook for 2015, an increase in industry multiples and our progress towards an initial public offering.